-The Student Engagement Network announces a new funding opportunity for students that supports the breadth of student engagement experiences in the spirit of virtual/online learning.
-Undergraduate students across the commonwealth are encouraged to apply for the new Remote Innovation Grants that will support virtual/online engagement opportunities this summer.
-All experiences and opportunities must follow Federal, State, and University policies as well as Center for Disease Control (CDC) guidelines on physical distancing, and should include plans to improve personal growth, professional readiness, and/or social connection/impact.
+The Student Engagement Network offers this unique funding opportunity for students that supports the breadth of student engagement experiences in the spirit of both virtual/remote learning as well as face-to-face engagement experiences.
+Undergraduate students across the commonwealth are encouraged to apply for a Remote Innovation Grants that will support virtual, remote, and/or face-to-face engagement opportunities this coming academic year.
+All experiences and opportunities must follow Federal, State, and University policies on health and safety as well as Center for Disease Control (CDC) guidelines on physical distancing, and should include plans to improve personal growth, professional readiness, and/or social connection/impact.

 The SEN encourages applicants to be innovative and consider how their engagement experience will create personal and/or community impact.
 Funding can be applied toward any of the following engagement types/experience, including:

 - Undergraduate research – Program theses, capstone projects, independent research

 Professional experiences– Internships, co-ops, clinical and field experiences, client-based projects

 Study abroad/study away – Study abroad and study away experiences

 Community-based learning – Service learning, supervised field experiences, community development, tech transfer, immersive service experience, etc.

 Creative accomplishments – Public performance, community and creative arts programs, design consultations